eliasbokreta/KillOnSight/README.md

 ## To do
 - <s>Implement a single player deletion for the KoS list</s>
 - <s>Implement an update on last seen position for KoS list</s>
-- Implement kills/dead stats for the KoS list
+- <s>Implement kills/dead stats for the KoS list</s>
 - Separate main window with tabs :
     - <s>KoS list tab</s>
-    - Kill/dead history tab, with possibility to add a previous enemy to the KoS list
+    - <s>Kill/dead history tab, with possibility to add a previous enemy to the KoS list</s>
 - <s>Implement a timer for already shown alerts, avoiding alert spaming when changing target/mouseover</s>
 - Implement a silent mode with only chat console messages